AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-51265-catalog-product-price.md

 <u>Steps to reproduce</u>:

-1. Generate catalog with at least **10 000** bundle products with dynamic price options
+1. Generate a catalog with at least *10,000* bundled products with dynamic price options.

 2. Run **product price reindex**